Schoolmouv-team/vuex-awesome-async/README.md

 - wrapStore

   - name: the name of the store
+  - options: object
     - isStatic: a static store is an object.
 In SSR mode, store should be a function to avoid singleton (default: false)

 - wrapState